hpc2n/selecting-modules/docs/programs.md

 ml GCC/13.2.0 Python matplotlib SciPy-bundle
 ```

 However, this is considered bad practice since sometimes additional versions are installed later.
-We should instead check `ml avail` to see what versions of Matplotlib and Scipy-bundle we can load, like so:
+We should instead check `ml avail` to see what versions of Matplotlib and Scipy-bundle we can load:

 ```bash